A matching decoder for bivariate bicycle codes: Decoder

 Let us look more closely at these two disjoint subsets of $\Sigma$.
 We can write down an operator

 where $P$ is an element of the stabilizer group supported near the two boundaries of the cylinders supporting the $\Sigma^U$ generators and $\Sigma^V$ generators.
-We can subdivide $P = P_1P_2$ as the product of two disjoint operators $P_1$ and $P_2$, where $P_1$ and $P_2$ are supported close to the opposite boundaries of the cylinders.
-This is possible because $M/2 \gg r$.
-Consequently, any stabilizer generator of diameter $r$ can share support with at most one of $P_1$ and $P_2$.
+We can express $P = P_1P_2$ as the product of two disjoint operators $P_1$ and $P_2$, where $P_1$ and $P_2$ are supported close to the opposite boundaries of the cylinders.
+If $M/2 \gg r$, these disjoint components are well separated.
+Consequently, any stabilizer generator of diameter $r$ can share support with at most one of either $P_1$ or $P_2$.

-In order for $P = P_1P_2$ to be a member of the stabilizer group that commutes with all stabilizer generators, it follows that, due to their disjoint support, $P_1$ and $P_2$ must individually commute with all elements of the stabilizer group.
+$P = P_1P_2$ is a member of the stabilizer group that commutes with all stabilizer generators.
+It follows that, due to their disjoint support, $P_1$ and $P_2$ must individually commute with all elements of the stabilizer group.
 Operators that commute with all elements of the stabilizer group are either themselves stabilizers or are logical operators.
 For a symmetry corresponding to a nontrivial anyon type, $P_1$ and $P_2$ must be nontrivial logical operators, see App.~\ref{app:Unfrustrated}.
 Intuitively, each has the support of a string-like operator that wraps around a non-trivial cycle of the lattice embedded on a torus.
 We choose ${\overline{L}}=P_1$.